Getting Involved

 • If you’re interested in becoming an office hours host, please add your information to the list above.
 Please create a calendar event for it and invite calendar@llvm.org to the event so that it’ll show up on the LLVM community calendar.
 Please see Guidance on what to put into LLVM community calendar invites for more guidance on what to add to your calendar invite.

 • When starting an office hours session, consider typing something like “Hi, I’m available for chats in the next half hour at video chat URL.
-I’m looking forward to having conversations on the video chat or here.” on the LLVM chat channels that you are already on.
-These could include:
+I’m looking forward to having conversations on the video chat or here.” on the the #office-hours Discord channel.

 Doing this can help: